Trump endorses Wyoming Rep. Liz Cheney's GOP challenger | ExBulletin

 All voted in favor of impeaching Trump for his role in inciting the Jan.6 insurgency on the U.S. Capitol.

-Trump met with Hageman last month as he assessed the pool of potential candidates, hoping that early approval would help clear the ground and prevent an overcrowded primary that could be advantageous for Cheney’s reelection bid.
+Trump met with Hageman last month as he assessed the pool of potential candidates, hoping that early approval would help clear the ground and avoid an overcrowded primary that could be advantageous for Cheneys’ reelection bid.
 At least half a dozen other Republicans have announced their intention to run.

 Hageman was an early supporter of Cheneys’ failed attempt in 2013 and 2014 to oust popular US Senator Mike Enzi.
 But in a statement from her campaign, she said she was facing Cheney, who angered voters in Wyoming and was censored by the Wyoming Republican Party earlier this year, largely for her support for impeachment. of President Donald J. Trump.

 The people of Wyoming deserve leaders who reflect their opinions and values, but Liz Cheney has betrayed us because of her personal war with President Trump, who twice won Wyoming by a massive majority, Hageman said.
-Cheney has lost the trust of the people of our state, just as she has lost all ability to be a leader for us in Washington, DC “
+Cheney lost the trust of the people of our state, just as she lost all ability to be a leader for us in Washington, DC.

 Hageman finished third in a six-man Republican primary for governor in 2018, securing 21% of the vote.
 She grew up on a ranch near Fort Laramie in southeastern Wyoming.
 She holds undergraduate and law degrees from the University of Wyoming.